 Par “bake” the dough (this is the secret to making it FAST):

-When the dough is rolled to the desired size and thickness, transfer it to a hot griddle or frying pan (dry, no oil).
-It worked fine.
+When the dough is rolled to the desired size and thickness, transfer it to a hot griddle or cast iron frying pan (dry, no oil).
 Cook for a minute or two, until bubbles start to form on the surface.
 Flip (I use my hands) and cook the second side for another minute.
 Cool on a wire rack.

 At this point, you can either proceed with making pizza or — here’s my hot tip — stack the precooked dough rounds and freeze for later.
 Having par-baked pizza dough in the freezer means it’s probably just as quick to bake your own as it would be to head out for takeout.

 Make the pizza: